 Protection Tips:

-Do not install applications from untrusted websites or unknown providers.
+Please don't install applications from untrusted websites or unknown providers.

 Notable Examples: Conficker, Blaster, and Code Red